fei0316/snapstreak-alarm/README.md

 * Drop me an email if you have any suggestions!

 ## Want to help?
+* Support me by buying the app on Google Play!
 * Open issues for anything weird.
 * Add new features by forking it and opening a pull request
 * Help me translate this app into different languages